 The first zippers were advertised as shoe fasteners.
 The G.B.
 Goodrich company used them for their rubber boots and started calling the fasteners zippers.
 The common use of the term “zipper” is attributed to G.B.
 Goodrich.
 Additional original uses for zippers were for military equipment and uniforms during World War I.

 How did zippers become part of mainstream fashion?
 Once designers learned how simple they were to sew into clothing, as well as how versatile they could be, zippers were found in advertisements across the globe.
 French fashion designers praised them for revolutionizing both men’s and children’s clothing.
 As the trend picked up in the United States, zippers became a preferred fastener to buttons or ties.
+Let’s next take a look at why the zipper is important in fashion.

 When it comes to men’s fashion, zippers are less about aesthetic and more about function.
 Once designers realized how easy zippers made getting in and out of trousers, they knew men would love them.
 Zippers are easily concealed in men’s clothing but are also easily accessible so you can open your pants to use the restroom.
 Early advertisements for men’s pants with zippers were enticing because they played on the idea that those who wore them would have an easier time in the bathroom.